-When picking a color, I suggest you use the one which associates you the most on the group which you’re assigning it to.
+When picking a color, I suggest you use the one which associates you the most with the group you’ve assigned it to.

-For example, red always associate me on something urgent, and green on something relaxing – say, casual outdoor activities or self-care.
+For example – I always associate red with something urgent, and green with something relaxing – say, casual outdoor activities or self-care.

-Or, use a blue for your son and pink for your daughter.
+Or, use blue for your son and pink for your daughter.

 I know these colors are stupidly cliched, but they’re also widely accepted so it makes tracking easier.

 You see, the point of color-coding is to take advantage of the association between a specific color and a certain group of items.